-Policy: EL1 - Landscape Character Areas
+Policy: LE1 - Landscape Character Areas

-Development will be supported where there is no negative impact on the character of landscape areas.
-Where a negative impact is identified, development will not be supported unless there are exceptional public benefits.

-Developments must demonstrate how they have taken into account, respect and do not negatively impact the character of the landscape.
+Development will be supported where there is no significant adverse impact on the character of landscape areas.
+An assessment of impact appropriate to the scale and size of any proposal should form part of any application, demonstrating how they have taken into account, respect and do not negatively impact the character of the landscape.

+LE1.2 Justification

-"Our primary resource - 'exceptional landscape, coastline and seascape' - cannot be compromised - it is too vital for our wellbeing and income as a community". (survey comment)
+"Our primary resource - 'exceptional landscape, coastline and seascape' - cannot be compromised - it is too vital for our wellbeing and income as a community".

+(survey comment)

+- i.
 The natural environment is unequivocally the most important aspect for local residents to be conserved and protected.
-This has been indicated throughout the entire consultation process from the initial scoping questionnaire to the Household survey where 97% of respondents supported a need to Landscape Character Assessment.
-The various landscapes in the Parish are viewed as an important natural asset; for health & well being, sense of place and importantly to support the tourist industry.

-LLCA carried out in accordance with Local Authority guidelines and the process supported by Cornwall Council Landscape Architect.
+This has been indicated throughout the entire consultation process from the initial scoping questionnaire to the Household survey where 97% of respondents supported a need to refer to a Local Landscape Character Assessment.
+The various landscapes in the Parish are viewed as an important natural asset; for health & wellbeing, sense of place and importantly to support the tourist industry. - ii.
+The LLCA was carried out in accordance with Local Authority guidelines and the process supported by Cornwall Council Landscape Architect.